 The assessment performed for region specific meteorological impacts (such as extreme winds, tornado, snow pack and icing, extreme temperatures, and extreme precipitation) and analyses of the technical condition of the structures, organisational and technical measures performed to ensure the power supply of the site consumers and nuclear fuel cooling have shown that the systems important to safety are in compliance with the design requirements, and the available instructions and procedures are applicable to the actions of the personnel in extreme situations.

-Part III of the plan envisages performing additional analyses of the extreme weather conditions and combinations thereof on the KNPP site (measure E-1 in Attachment 3).
+Additional analyses have been performed of the extreme weather conditions and combinations thereof on the KNPP site (measure E-1 in Attachment 3).